prometheus/jmx_exporter/README.md

 password   | The password to be used in remote JMX password authentication. jmxUrl     | A full JMX URL to connect to.
 Should not be specified if hostPort is. ssl        | Whether JMX connection should be done over SSL.
-To configure certificates you have to set following system properties:<br/>`-Djavax.net.ssl.keyStore=/home/user/.keystore`<br/>`-Djavax.net.ssl.keyStorePassword=changeit`<br/>`-Djavax.net.ssl.trustStore=/home/user/.truststore`<br/>`-Djavax.net.ssl.trustStorePassword=changeit` lowercaseOutputName | Lowercase the output metric name.
+To configure certificates you have to set following system properties:<br/>`-Djavax.net.ssl.keyStore=/home/user/.keystore`<br/>`-Djavax.net.ssl.keyStorePassword=changeit`<br/>`-Djavax.net.ssl.trustStore=/home/user/.truststore`<br/>`-Djavax.net.ssl.trustStorePassword=changeit` scrapeAllAttributes | Option to scrape everything from JMX, otherwise only Attribute instances will be scraped, default: false lowercaseOutputName | Lowercase the output metric name.
 Applies to default format and `name`.
 Defaults to false. lowercaseOutputLabelNames | Lowercase the output metric label names.
 Applies to default format and `labels`.
 Defaults to false. whitelistObjectNames | A list of [ObjectNames](http://docs.oracle.com/javase/6/docs/api/javax/management/ObjectName.html) to query.
 Defaults to all mBeans.